 Keep growing your MVP-based project by collecting and analyzing feedback from the first users.

-Optimize your financial and time costs with a minimalist approach to MVP development.
+Optimize your financial and time costs with a minimalist approach to MVP software development.
 Use a minimal set of features to check the reaction rate of your application among the targeted audience.
 This way you can save time and money by proving the viability of the project.

-Get a competitive advantage by bringing a working product to market earlier with less time and money spent on MVP development.
+Get a competitive advantage by bringing a working product to market earlier with less time and money spent on MVP software development.

 Attract additional financing for your project.
 MVP is more of an investment than a simple idea.
 Having an MVP may be a key factor in promoting it among the potential audience or attracting investments from corporations and individuals.

 The MVP-concept itself is the main source of information about how much money it will cost to build an MVP.
 As we said earlier, $500 is not enough to create an effective product that can meet the audience's demands.
 In turn, the multimillion-dollar cost for creating an MVP is not reasonable due to the minimum set of features for such an application.